 The bi-monthly meetings will be held the first and third Thursdays of each month in the Chasteen Student Center, Decatur campus.
-A committee of at least three (3) members, including one (1) member of the Executive Board, will be appointed by the SGA President and hold a public meeting at least once per semester at the Research Park location.
+A committee of at least three (3) members, including one (1) member of the Executive Board, will be appointed by the SGA President and hold a public meeting at least once per semester at the Huntsville campus.